ocaml/dune/doc/dune-files.rst

   configured through options using ``(inline_tests <options>)``.
 See :ref:`inline_tests` for a reference of corresponding options.

+- ``(root_module <module>)`` this field instructs dune to generate a module that will contain module aliases for every library specified in dependencies.
+This is useful whenever a library is shadowed by a local module.
+The library may then still be accessible via this root module

 Note that when binding C libraries, dune doesn't provide special support for tools such as ``pkg-config``, however it integrates easily with :ref:`configurator` by